movementkitchen/website/src/pages/movement-coaching/index.md

 ### What is movement coaching?

-Improving how parts of your body work together and in relation to each other will bring different outcomes from cellular level up – from improved blood and lymph circulation and better overall tissue quality, more balanced mass and bone density distribution across the body, to more even strength patterns with less wear and tear on the joints and less likelihood for injury.
+Improving how parts of your body work together and in relation to each other will bring different outcomes from cellular level up – improved blood and lymph circulation and better overall tissue quality, more balanced mass and bone density distribution across the body, more even strength patterns with less wear and tear on the joints and less likelihood for injury.

 I use Restorative Exercise / Nutritious Movement™ approach as a starting point in my work.
 We will look for biomechanical roots of your injuries in the way you